tytydraco/yessleep/out/Do_Not_Stop_Reading.md

 I wasn’t sure how it happened, but somehow it did.

-Feeling my instincts kick in, a felt panic race up inside me as I realize that I must be in danger.
+Feeling my instincts kick in, I felt panic race up inside me as I realized that I must be in danger.
 Because of this I naturally wanted to get out.
 Go to where, I don’t know, but I knew that I needed to get out and escape whatever horror was occurring.

 However, as I turned away from the window and took a step towards the door, my eyes opened with fear as I saw that there wasn’t any door.
 Instead, there was nothing but a blurry mass where my door used to be.
 The outline of the door was still there, but the details that told me it was a door was gone.
 Looking on, it seemed like a faded collection of colors that got blurrier and blurrier with each passing second.